alpdvl/gamblingwithC/README.md

 ## Future of the project
 * Planning to add account system with C's file handling
+* Improving the last rolls and last transactions and other related aspects of the project with the help of file handling and dynamic memory allocation in C
 * I might add new gambling games
 * Optimizing animations and calculations
 * Improving readability of the code